PetterTech/blog/content/posts/2012-11-20-powershell-checking-multiple-dns-records-for-multiple-domains.md

   - Resolve-DnsName

 ---
-I don&#8217;t know how useful this will be for others, but in our case we had a need to check a few public dns records on some of our domains.
+I don't know how useful this will be for others, but in our case we had a need to check a few public dns records on some of our domains.
 Doing so by using a web portal will be time consuming and straight out boring.
 Luckily you can use Powershell for such things:

 First we need to to save our domains in an array: